colbad2/LaunchList/README.md

 - do we have to load locations.json/programs.json because the data are already in other structures?
 - db download scheduler
 - import dbs after app start, not before UI shown
+- check all of Swagger for API parts that I may have missed.
+I am sure some of the subobjects miss everything the API has
 ### Redundancy
 - Program/Agency logos if not provided by the API
 - Alternative internal logos for slow loading ones (ISS)
 ### Performance/efficiency
 - save loaded images in db? pre-fill image cache with images from db?
+- can we include the external file dir alongside the default data db files?
 ### Beauty
 - tab icons, db section icons
 - use a common date format